Looking for stress-free batched cocktails for your next gathering?

 Do batched cocktails need to be refrigerated?

-Like any other cocktail, once you’re ready to serve, your batch cocktails can be left out on a table or stored over ice if you prefer a chilled drink.
+Like any other cocktail, once you’re ready to serve, your chilled batch cocktails can be left out on a table or stored over ice if you prefer them extra cold.

 Should I dilute?